-2020 Lemann Institute Research Grants for U of I Faculty
+2020 Lemann Center Research Grants for U of I Faculty

-The Institute normally offers up to two awards per year, paying up to $20,000.00 each.
-However, value of each award is dependent on the type and scope of the project as well as the budget approved by the Lemann Institute.
+The Center normally offers up to two awards per year, paying up to $20,000.00 each.
+However, value of each award is dependent on the type and scope of the project as well as the budget approved by the Lemann Center.
 Some expenses may not be covered.

 Eligibility: The Lemann Research Grants are available to all University of Illinois full-time faculty members who are developing research about Brazil.
 Applicants must submit evidence of a sufficient command of Portuguese to successfully execute the proposed project.